The Last of Us - Review

 The Rest of it

-Considering I'm reviewing a game that is already a video-game-generation old, I didn't see the point in trying out the multiplayer.
+Considering I'm reviewing a game that is already a video game generation old, I didn't see the point in trying out the multiplayer.
 One of the disadvantages of playing games late: you miss out on being able to play multiplayer games before everyone else in the world is way better than you or the community dies off.
 Since the sequel is coming out soon, it makes even less sense to review a mode that will likely become obsolete anyway.
-You can view these as valid justifications for only playing the main story, or as excuses for not having to play the game any more.
+You can view these as valid justifications for only playing the main story, or as excuses for not having to play the game anymore.
 Both are true.

 Last-of-Us-Screenshot-2018-08-19-14-54-58-1024x576.png